jordimarinvalle/tictactoexxl/README.rst

 TicTacToeXXL
 ============

-TicTacToeXXL is a tic tac toe game with xxl fun.
-The rules are the same, but there are not fixed elements -- you can create a tic tac toe game with **multiple players** on a **n*m grid** and the first player who **strikes 'x' movements in a row** (vertical/horizontal/diagonal) wins the game.
-Simple as playing a tic tac toe game but with xxl fun.
+TicTacToeXXL is a tic-tac-toe game with xxl fun.
+The rules are the same, but there are not fixed elements -- you can create a tic-tac-toe game with **multiple players** on a **n*m grid** and the first player who **strikes 'x' movements in a row** (vertical/horizontal/diagonal) wins the game.
+Simple as playing a tic-tac-toe game but with xxl fun.

 Installation